TomographicImaging/CIL-Demos/README.md

 To open and run the notebooks interactively in an executable environment, please click the Binder link above.

 **Note:** In the Binder interface, there is no GPU available.
+**Note:** In the Google Cloud platform, there is free GPU (16Gb).
+However, you need to install the CIL manually.

 ## Install the demos locally